 A good annotated bibliography should include

-- a perfect works cited page entry
+- an excellent works cited page entry

 - a clear and concise summary of the source’s key ideas